The coffee world is littered with terms, jargon, and descriptors that can be a bit confusing if you're not a coffee guru.

 If you are not quite sure which might be the better pick, the following might help you:

-- Caramel macchiato has a slightly sweeter flavor because of the vanilla syrup added.
+- A caramel macchiato has a slightly sweeter flavor due to the addition of vanilla syrup.
 It also has a more robust espresso-forward flavor.

 - The caramel latte is creamier because more milk is used, which dilutes the coffee flavor.
 It has a more milk-forward flavor with a touch of caramel.